Cartan's criterion: Cartan's criterion for solvability

 The fact that $\operatorname{tr}(ab)=0$ in the solvable case follows from Lie's theorem that puts $\mathfrak g$ in the upper triangular form over the algebraic closure of the ground field (the trace can be computed after extending the ground field).
-The converse can be deduced from the nilpotency criterion based on the Jordan–Chevalley decomposition (for the proof, follow the link).
+The converse can be deduced from the nilpotency criterion based on the Jordan–Chevalley decomposition, as explained there.

 Applying Cartan's criterion to the adjoint representation gives: